oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Using Txn-Tokens
 Txn-Tokens need to be communicated between workloads that depend upon them to authorize the request.
 Such workloads will often present HTTP {{RFC9110}} interfaces for being invoked by other workloads.
 This section specifies the HTTP header the invoking workload MUST use to communicate the Txn-Token to the invoked workload, when the invoked workload presents an HTTP interface.
 Note that the standard HTTP `Authorization` header MUST NOT be used because that may be used by the workloads for other purposes.

-## `Txn-Token` HTTP Header {#txn-token-http-header}
+## "Txn-Token" HTTP Header {#txn-token-http-header}
-A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header `Txn-Token` to communicate the Txn-Token in the HTTP Request.
+A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header "Txn-Token" to communicate the Txn-Token in the HTTP Request.
 The value of this header MUST be exactly one Txn-Token.

 ## Txn-Token Validation
 A workload that receives a Txn-Token MUST evaluate the token for validity before authorizing it for activities supported by the workload.
 To validate the Txn-Token, the workload MUST: